ChainShot/Builder/docs/index.rst

 **What is ChainShot Builder?**

-The ChainShot Builder allows content creators to build their own interactive learning content and reach whole new audiences.
+The ChainShot Builder is an application that allows Content Creators to build their own interactive learning content.

 ********
 Glossary